|The following are questions often asked by individuals researching

 13. Will I be working on live animals?
 Can I bring my own?

 Yes, you will be working on live animals.
 We encourage students to bring their pets but if this is not possible, we have dogs, cats and horses here at the farm that volunteer their services.

 14. Do you help with job placement after completing the class?

 We do not help with job placement directly; however when someone calls from your area needing an animal massage practitioner, we give them your contact information if you have given us permission to do so.

 15. What are the guest lecture workshops, and who may attend?

 We host workshops on related animal bodywork, different types of healing systems, skills related to observation of movement, communication, etc. Some instructors have prerequisites and other workshops do not.
 The information about each workshop is available on our guest-lecture series page.

 When you register for a workshop, we will send you a packet with an accommodation list of motels and bed & breakfasts in our area.
 There are pet-friendly accommodations and there is camping contact information as well as information for those who cannot bring their animals along.
 Horses can board here.
-Contact our office, weekdays at 1-800-251-0007 between the hours of 9AM – 4PM, EST or leave a message, or email us: firstname.lastname@example.org.
+Contact our office at 1-800-251-0007 to leave a message, or email us: firstname.lastname@example.org.